What is a Reflective Essay?

 When writing reflective essay examples, you’ll have to think about your experiences, events that impact your thoughts, and even good and bad acts.
 Writing reflective essays is enjoyable because you have to disclose your learning and development brought about by particular experiences.
 Most students tend to ask this question, “how can I come up with a good reflective essay or what are some of the tactics of reducing errors in my paper?”

-Some end up having difficulties in coming up with a good reflective essay because it might be their first time doing so.
+Some end up having difficulties in coming up with a good reflective essay as well as narrative essay because it might be their first time doing so.
 This article provides the dos and don’ts of writing a good reflective essay.